kmitv/covertree-recruitment/README.md

 ### Testing

-Testing is a crucial part of the development process to ensure the functionality and reliability of the application.
 The project uses Jest as the testing framework.

 - **Testing Database**: The tests assume the existence of a testing database.
 This database is populated with test data before each test run and cleared after the tests are completed.
 This ensures that each test runs in a clean environment and does not affect other tests.

 - **Integration Tests**: Integration tests were written and followed during the development process.
-These tests verify the end-to-end functionality of the property management operations, including querying, adding, and deleting properties.
+These tests verify basic functionality of the property management operations, including querying, adding, and deleting properties.

 - **Running Tests**:
     ```sh